Ribosomal hibernation and suspended animation in C. elegans

 Role: The undergraduate student will be learning experimental techniques and scientific methods in this project with postdocs, under the supervision of PI.

-Qualifications: Curious mind, ideally with some Python coding skills.
+Qualifications: Curious mind, ideally with basic genetic and molecular biology skills.

 Hours: 12 or more hours